Nashville, TN Office Overview

 One of the best examples of green office space in Nashville is the LEED-certified Gulch Crossing office building on Demonbreun Street.
 Built in 2015, this nearly 240,000-square-foot Class A property is located in The Gulch neighborhood and is the proud recipient of the coveted LEED Gold certification.

-The most recent National Green Building Adoption Index took a look at energy-efficient office buildings in the top 30 U.S. markets in 2017.
+The most recent National Green Building Adoption Index looked at energy-efficient office buildings in the top 30 U.S. markets in 2017.
 The survey discovered that the percentage of LEED-certified and Energy Star-rated construction for office buildings has increased from less than 5% in 2005 to 38% by mid-2017.